swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

 git commit -m "My ML experiment data is saved with DVC"
 ```

+### Check the results

+Open the Bucket Storage on the cloud provider and check that the data files have been uploaded.

+TODO: Add explanation on how to check the files on the cloud provider, the difference between the data and the cache, and how to download the data from the cloud provider.

 ## Summary

 Congrats!
 You now have a dataset that can be used and shared among the team.